Local Business News

 It's not a time for small business to just close up and go asleep but to adapt and Do It.
 It's important for all small businesses to survive and bounce back.
 What's really impacting your business and what can be changed to continue trading and bounce back.
-Eg. technology, delivery of products and remote services Eg. Zoom and Hangouts, managing resources etc. Post COVID will certainly change how businesses conduct themselves in the future, so don't underestimate the roll you can play and take action.
+Eg. technology, delivery of products and remote services Eg. Zoom and Hangouts, managing resources etc. Post COVID will certainly change how businesses conduct themselves in the future, so don't underestimate the role you can play and take action.

-If your business has been impacted with cashflow going backwards, take advantage of government support schemes.
+If your business has been impacted with cash flow going backwards, take advantage of government support schemes.
 For many of our members, consider the following.
 The AHBC has also allocated $100K support program for members.

 1. Registering for Job Seeker via MyGov.
-The video will help you navigate through the process and they will be in contact once your register.
+The video will help you navigate through the process, and they will be in contact once your register.
 (Approx two weeks)